Experimental measurement and a physical interpretation of quantum shadow enumerators: Learning enumerators via Bell sampling

 Via convex roof extension, it is possible to generalize this concept to the case where $\rho$ is an arbitrary mixed state~\cite{aolita_scalable_method_2008}.
 While the resulting concurrence $C[\rho]$ is in general difficult to compute, it can always be lower bounded via~\cite{aolita_scalable_method_2008, beckey_multipartite_entanglement_2023}

-In combination with the QWE machinery, this bound is extremely powerful, as we will show later in Sec.~\ref{sec:dicke_entanglement_stability}.
+In combination with the QWE machinery, this bound is extremely powerful.
 Indeed, provided we know the SLD $\mathbf{a}[\Psi]$ of a pure state $\Psi$, Eq.~\eqref{eq:sector_length_decay} yields the SLD of the locally-depolarized state $\rho = \mathcal{E}^{\otimes n}_p [\Psi]$.
 This, in turn, determines $\Tr[\rho^2]=\sum_i a_i[\rho]$ as well as the all-triplet (zero-singlet) probability

 which is all we need to evaluate the bound in Ineq.~\eqref{eq:lower_bound_concurrence}.

 Note that Eq.~\eqref{eq:all_triplet_via_sld} is the final entry of $\mathbf{\tilde a}[\rho] = \tilde T \mathbf{a}[\rho]$.
 The first row of the same equation allows us to compute the zero-triplet (all-singlet) probability